 In Fleming's Electrician -- Construction and Maintenance 309A Apprenticeship program, you will develop trade related skills including:

 The instructors for Fleming's Electrician Apprentice program are dedicated and fully-qualified tradespeople.
 That means you will be learning from people who have "been there", or continue to work in the trade.
 Your theoretical classes are supplemented by hands-on training.
-Your instructors will be there to answer your questions and troubleshoot, and to facilitate your learning.
+Your instructors will be there to answer your questions, troubleshoot, and facilitate your learning.
 Fleming has an excellent reputation in the trade and with trade unions for producing well-qualified technicians.

 Success as an electrician starts with your interest in how things work, and learning how you can provide customers with safe, helpful means to access power and electricity.
 Besides this key interest, it is helpful if you have, or are willing to develop the following:

-Ontario Secondary School Certificate (Grade 10) is required to be considered for this apprenticeship.
+OSSD or equivalent is required to be considered for this apprenticeship.